 Using humor to overcome challenges and enhance your life

-The ability to laugh, play, and have fun with others not only makes life more enjoyable but also helps you solve problems, connect with others, and be more creative.
+The ability to laugh, play, and have fun not only makes life more enjoyable but also helps you solve problems, connect with others, and think more creatively.
 People who incorporate humor and play into their daily lives find that it renews them and all of their relationships.

 Life brings challenges that can either get the best of you or become playthings for your imagination.
 When you “become the problem” and take yourself too seriously, it can be hard to think outside the box and find new solutions.
 But when you play with the problem, you can often transform it into an opportunity for creative learning.

 Playing with problems seems to come naturally to children.
 When they are confused or afraid, they make their problems into a game, giving them a sense of control and an opportunity to experiment with new solutions.
 Interacting with others in playful ways helps you retain this creative ability.